geopm/geopm/docs/source/requires.rst

 Hardware Repository <https://download.opensuse.org/repositories/hardware/>`_ and can be installed from the RPMs provided there.
-For more information about the necessary configuration of msr-safe see: :ref:`geopmaccess.1:Configuring msr-safe` and :ref:`overview:admin-configuration`.
+For more information about the necessary configuration of msr-safe see: :ref:`geopmaccess.1:Configuring msr-safe` and :ref:`overview:admin configuration`.
 Note that subsequent to v1.7.0 of msr-safe, it is required that the msr-safe allow list be configured prior to starting the GEOPM Access Service.